rsshilli/startZoom/README.md

 # startZoom
 A very simple command line program (CLI) to join a [Zoom](http://zoom.us) (https://zoom.us) conference.

+If you have to join a daily or weekly conference call/stand-up meeting, this program can be used with Windows Task Scheduler to have your computer automatically join the meeting.
+No more remembering about regular meetings or being late, etc.

 # Usage

 Download the latest binary from the [release](../../releases) page.
 Unzip it to your hard drive and run it: